owocki/web3_revenue_primitives/README.md

 Core primitives are a set of concepts that are innately understood but cannot be expressed in simpler terms.

-This repository is an attempt at list of web3 revenue primitives, created at [ETHMagicians Prague](https://hackmd.io/DaJhrasLQteUk3IwX5bQAg?view#8-Business-Models-Ring)
+This repository is an attempt at list of web3 revenue primitives, created at [ETHMagicians Prague 2018 by the business models ring](https://hackmd.io/DaJhrasLQteUk3IwX5bQAg?view#8-Business-Models-Ring).

 ## TOC